mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 weren't a lot of women in the military, particularly as an officer in the officer Corps.
 And as a black woman, there definitely were not a lot of black officers as well.
-Fewer black women officers.
-So that's when I really started to understand what could we do as an institution, both at the air force academy level, air force, and DOD to increase representation in the US.
+And even fewer black women officers.
+So that's when I really started to understand what could we do as an institution, both at the Air Force Academy level, Air Force, and DOD to increase representation in the US Air Force.
 [00:04:40]

 **Michaela:** And then you have also been at other companies like Twitter and other tech companies.
-How has that experience, is it different at the US air force or is that very similar?
-We say, well, people are similar or work.
+How was that experience, is it different at the US air force or is that very similar? where you say, well, people are similar or work.
 Cultures are similar, you know, problems are similar.
 [00:04:55]